ODM2App/ODM2APP/README.md

 # Objectives
 The ODM2 App's goal is to provide an information system to connect to the ODM2 data model.
 The APP exposes an environment to insert and manage O&M data.
 The physical ODM2 tables exploited by the App comprises Core, Sampling features, Provenance, Results.
 ODM2 App is a modular ecosystem that can be further developed and extended to manage the spatially-discrete, feature-based earth observations.
 # The App / Project
-The App has been developed using the Alto framework, namely ALto.
+The App has been developed using the <a href="http://www.altoframework.com/">Alto framework, namely ALto</a>.
 This is a full-stack, modular, development framework to design and develop professional Web information systems, services, and dynamic applications for advanced analysis and reporting.
 Alto exposes:
 a user friendly web editor with a powerful GUI. a fast and flexible processing system for application development.